haisonle001/LatVis/README.md

 <a id="8">[8]</a> Gu, Xiaotao and Mao, Yuning and Han, Jiawei and Liu, Jialu and Yu, Hongkun and Wu, You and Yu, Cong and Finnie, Daniel and Zhai, Jiaqi and Zukoski, Nicholas.
 "Generating Representative Headlines for News Stories".
 Proc. of the the Web Conf.
 2020

+<a id="9">[9]</a> Phan, Long and Tran, Hieu and Nguyen, Hieu and Trinh, Trieu H. "ViT5: Pretrained Text-to-Text Transformer for Vietnamese Language Generation".
+In Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies: Student Research Workshop

+<a id="10">[10]</a> Nguyen Luong Tran and Duong Minh Le and Dat Quoc Nguyen.
+"BARTpho: Pre-trained Sequence-to-Sequence Models for Vietnamese".
+In Proceedings of the 23rd Annual Conference of the International Speech Communication Association